-If you suspect your loved one was injured or died prematurely from medical malpractice while the patient at NorthWestern Medicine Delnor Hospital, call Rosenfeld Injury Lawyers.
+If you suspect your loved one was injured or died prematurely from medical malpractice while the patient at NorthWestern Medicine Delnor Hospital, call Rosenfeld Injury Lawyers LLC.
 Our Ottawa personal injury attorneys have successfully resolved many financial compensation claims for medical mistakes involving Illinois hospitals.
 Let our law firm handle every aspect of your case including filing your compensation claim in the appropriate court.
 In LaSalle County, the county courthouse is located at:

 119 W. Madison St., Room 201